First, some caveats:

 - I’m acutely aware that this is not a worse-case scenario.
 Things could have gone way better; things could have gone way worse.

 - I have experienced two relatively straight-forward vaginal deliveries.
 That is what I know and that is my comfort zone.
 Having a c-section has always been the least desirable option for me personally.
-And thus, the stark contrast of this birth from my others is palpable.

 - Not all C-sections are urgent or emergent.